-If your new housebroken puppy or rescued dog occasionally pees on the floor for no apparent reason, then you might have a dog with submissive/excitement urination issues.
+If your new housebroken puppy or rescued dog occasionally pees on the floor for no apparent reason, then you might have a dog with a submissive or excitement urination issue.

-Any inappropriate urination, regardless of where it occurs, could signal an underlying health issue, so it's worth knowing what submissive and excitement urination look like, and when something more serious may be going on with your dog.
+Any inappropriate urination, regardless of where it occurs, could signal an underlying health problem, so it's worth knowing what submissive or excitement urination looks like and when something more serious may be going on with your dog.
 For older dogs, occasional incontinence is to be expected.
 For housebroken puppies, it often takes some serious sleuthing to find the root of the problem.

-If your dog doesn’t pee when you’re in a dominant position (i.e., looking your dog directly in the eye, bending from the waist, greeting your dog face on), then chances are your dog is suffering from an excitement issue.
-If the dog does pee when you arrive home, when you’re in a dominant position, or when it is in trouble, then it’s probably a submissive issue.
+If your dog doesn’t pee when you’re in a dominant position (i.e., looking your dog directly in the eye, bending from the waist, greeting your dog face on), chances are it is suffering from an excitement issue.
+If your dog does pee when you arrive home, when you’re in a dominant position, or when it's in trouble, then it’s probably a submissive issue.

 Either way, the situation can be remedied.

 Before trying behavior modification, take your puppy to the veterinarian to rule out any health problems.
 A urinalysis will show whether your dog has a urinary tract infection, which can be treated with antibiotics.
-It also should show whether your puppy is suffering from cystitis, which is bladder inflammation, or bladder stones.
+It also should show whether your puppy is suffering from bladder stones or cystitis, which is bladder inflammation.

-Your vet also will check for any indications of kidney disease or diabetes, both of which can lead to inappropriate urination.
+In addition, your vet will check for any indications of kidney disease or diabetes, both of which can lead to inappropriate urination.

 Most medical conditions that cause your puppy to pee uncontrollably can be treated with antibiotics, although kidney stones may require surgery.

-Another case when your puppy may urinate in the house (or another inappropriate place) is when a male dog has been neutered.
-Sometimes puppies will feel the need to mark their territory after this procedure, and it's not entirely clear why.
-But if the peeing continues for more than a week, that's a sign that your dog is doing more than marking its turf.
+Your male dog may urinate in the house (or another inappropriate place) after it has been neutered.
+Sometimes dogs feel the need to mark their territory after this procedure, and it's not entirely clear why.
+If the peeing continues for more than a week, though, that's a sign that your dog is doing more than marking its turf.

-When all else fails, you may need to take your puppy to a licensed veterinary behavior specialist.
-Sometimes getting another point of view on the problem can help; a specialist may be able to see patterns in your puppy's behavior that you're missing.
+When you've tried everything but your dog continues peeing when excited or submissive, you may need to take it to a licensed veterinary behavior specialist.
+Sometimes getting a professional point of view on the problem can help; a specialist may be able to see patterns in your puppy's behavior that you're missing.